OpenLake/Sampoorna/CONTRIBUTING.md

 # Welcome to Sampoorna contributing guide <!-- omit in toc -->

-Thank you for investing your time in contributing to our project! :sparkles:.
+Thank you for investing your time in contributing to our project! :sparkles:

-## Contribution Workflow

 In this guide you will get an overview of the contribution workflow from opening an issue, creating a PR, reviewing, and merging the PR.

-Use the table of contents icon on the top left corner of this document to get to a specific section of this guide quickly.
+Use the table of contents icon on the top left corner of this document to get to a specific section of this guide quickly 🚀

-## New contributor guide
+## Getting started

 To get an overview of the project, read the [README](README.md).
 Here are some resources to help you get started with open source contributions: